berkgrp/berkgrp/README.md

-I’m currently working on Ericsson as a Software Developer
+I’m currently working at Ericsson as a Software Developer

 ## 🌐 Socials: